bihorac-LAB/Exposome/README.md

-# Exposome
+# Exposome Data Linkage Tool

 [Demo](https://www.loom.com/share/bc4097b0d3db4f8f9132a06a49c17e71?sid=ad9671c1-6535-4bc9-b893-7e917efbcf75)
 ## Background and Introduction

-The SDoH (Social Determints of Health) and environmental datasets are getting more and more popular for clinical research and highly needed by researchers around the world.
+Exposome data refers to the collection, analysis, and integration of diverse data types to represent an individual's or population's exposure to various environmental and lifestyle factors, including social determinants of health (SDOH).
+The SDoH and environmental datasets are getting more and more popular for clinical research and highly needed by researchers around the world.
 However, because the various datasets are collected and shared by different government organizations, research institutes and so on, there is lack of a combined database for researchers to check, visualize and download data in a quick and reliable manner.

 So we started the journey and tried to provide a solution for below areas: